 I have long been drawn to a kind of palpable form of quietude.
 I believe this attraction shows up in my body of photographic work – whether appearing in images of man, machine or slab of concrete.
 Likewise my writing: no matter the rough and/or ominous terrain, all roads inevitably lead to the ephemeral and the hushed. — bp

 Brian Pearson (American.
-B. 1972) was raised in New Jersey and attended high school in Southwest Colorado where he took up photography.
-After graduating Emerson College in 1995 he moved to San Francisco where he worked as a woodworker and gallery assistant.
+B. 1972) was born and raised in Northern New Jersey.
+He attended high school in Southwest Colorado where he built upon a respect and passion for photography and the arts imbued in him at an early age by his parents.
+After graduating Emerson College in 1995, he moved to San Francisco, working for a time both as a woodworker and a gallery assistant.

-In 1998 he embarked on what would become a five year on/off backpacking expedition, living for periods of time in Barcelona, New Orleans and Australia.
+At twenty-five, he embarked on what would become a five year backpacking odyssey, traveling extensively throughout India, Asia, South America and North Africa, living for periods of time in Barcelona, New Orleans and Australia.

 Life as a traveler proved creatively fertile: a screenplay was sold in 2001; armed with his Yashica T4 Super D, a collection of travel snapshots pointed to a singular direction of style.

-Pearson moved from Greenpoint, Brooklyn, to the East End of Long Island in 2006.
-There, in addition to assisting former Interview magazine editor and Warhol biographer, Bob Colacello, he began to show.
+Pearson moved from Greenpoint, Brooklyn, to Sag Harbor, NY, in 2006.
+On Long Island, in addition to assisting former Interview magazine editor and Warhol biographer, Bob Colacello, he began to show his photography.